keerthanasathish03/Automated-Leave-Request-Approval-Workflow-with-Power-Automate-/README.md

 5. Condition: Based on approval outcome, update item status to Approved or Rejected in SharePoint.

+## Prerequisites
+- Microsoft Power Automate account with necessary licenses

+- Access to Microsoft Forms for submitting requests

+- SharePoint Online site with configured list for leave requests

+- Optional: Outlook/Microsoft 365 access for email/calendar (currently not available)

 ## How to Use
 * Import the exported flow package into your Power Automate environment.